Brother Sun, Sister Moon: Filming

 To capture different seasons filming took place over nine months.
 Shooting took place in locations throughout Italy, and at Dear Studios in Rome.

 Editing

 The Italian version of the film runs 13 minutes longer than the international theatrical cut, and features additional scenes and alternate sequencing.

 Props

 The San Damiano crucifix depicted in the film was created by Lorenzo Mongiardino, a production designer of several Zeffirelli movies.
 It is not an exact copy but a variant of the original, which hangs in the Basilica di Santa Chiara in Assisi, Italy.
 The crucifix had been kept in a warehouse since filming was completed.
-In 2001, the crucifix as well as 259 other props and objetcs from Zeffirelli's collection were put up for auction.
+In 2001, the crucifix as well as 259 other props and objects from Zeffirelli's collection were put up for auction.
 Saint Victor Catholic Church in West Hollywood, California bought the cross for $9,300.
 After restoration, the cross now hangs in the sanctuary of the church.